 - Check for blocked air cleaners.
 A common cause of poor performance and excessive smoke.

 - Frequent diesel particulate filter regeneration or DPF warning light illuminating frequently.
-Possible DPF fault or could relate to the type of use the vehicle is subjected to.
-DPF equipped vehicles typically must be driven regularly at higher speeds to allow regeneration to occur.
-Vehicles that spend all their time at city speeds may have ongoing issues that result in the need for a manually initiated regeneration.
-This is not necessarily a vehicle fault and may relate to the vehicle’s suitability for that type of use.
+Possible DPF system fault or vehicle is not being driven far or fast enough to allow regeneration to occur.
 See our fact sheet on Diesel Particulate Filters for more information.

 - For some engines equipped with a Common Rail diesel injection system the correct engine oil grade is vital.
 The use of the wrong oil can produce all sorts of performance problems.

 - Diesel fuel systems operate at very high pressures.
-Injection pressures of 1800 bar (26,000psi) are not unusual.
 There is a risk of serious injury or death from contact with high pressure fuel.

 - It is dangerous to remove an injector and start the engine to check its spray pattern.

-- Some electronic diesel injectors work on high voltage (around 150 volts) and there is risk of severe electric shock.
+- Some electronic diesel injectors work on high voltage (around 150 volts).
+There is risk of severe electric shock.

 - Common Rail fuel systems typically incorporate single use fuel pipes.
-That is, once the pipes have been loosened, they must be replaced as it is not possible to reliably reseal them due to the very high pressures involved.
+Once they have been loosened, they must be replaced as they cannot be reliably resealed.

 - Electronic injectors are often individually calibrated to the engine management computer and must be refitted into their original place.
-If mixed up, or the injectors are overhauled, the system will need to be recalibrated.
+If mixed up, or the injectors are overhauled, the system must be recalibrated using special equipment.